 Measurlabs offers all the tests required for drafting the Declaration of Compliance for food contact materials by the EU Plastics Regulation.
 Our experts are also happy to help you define the correct testing conditions.

 A good way to start is to check out our comprehensive testing packages for single-use and reusable plastic food contact materials.
 These packages include the most commonly required tests and may be combined with additional analyses based on the composition of your material.
 If you have any questions at any point, don't hesitate to contact us through the form below.

 Expert consultation for complex FCM testing projects

 In addition to the testing, Measurlabs offers consultation services at an hourly rate for complex food contact material testing projects.
 Choosing the correct tests and testing parameters for traditional plastic materials and other routine samples is included in our testing prices.
-In the case of novel biobased materials or especially large FCM product development projects, however, formulating a testing plan that ensures compliance with all relevant EU regulations takes up more time.
+In the case of novel biobased materials or especially large FCM product development projects, however, formulating a testing plan that ensures compliance with all the relevant EU regulations takes up more of our experts' time.